RalphBacon/Wemos-D1-Mini-ESP8266-stackable/README.md

 # See video #120 at https://www.youtube.com/ralphbacon
 (Direct link to this video: https://youtu.be/TKN9WmunCQU)

 The ESP8266-based boards, Arduino-sized, are very popular as they efectively give you Arduino Uno capabilities but with built in wi-fi.
-Wemos have a D1 (R2) version that is very popular.
+Wemos have an (Arduino Uno-sized) D1 (R2) version that is very popular.
+The R2 version allows uploading of sketches without any faffing about with RESET and FLASH pins, thank goodness.

-Now, Wemos have a mini-sized board, the Wemos D1 Mini which has the same functionality as the full-sized board and which lends itself to allowing stackable shields, or add-ons, to give it extra functionality.
+Now, Wemos have a mini-sized board, the Wemos D1 Mini which has the same functionality as the R2 full-sized board and which lends itself to allowing stackable shields, or add-ons, to give it extra functionality.

 For example, you want to add a tiny OLED screen?

-How about a LiPO battery module to keep it running?
+How about a LiPO battery module to keep it running (or to act as a UPS)?

 Or a temperature module?